kumarshantanu/bitumen/README.md

   value   TEXT        NOT NULL,
   version BIGINT      NOT NULL,
   updated DATETIME    NOT NULL,
-  INDEX updated_index (updated) -- for faster search
+  INDEX updated_index (updated) -- for faster manual search ) ENGINE=InnoDB
-) ENGINE=InnoDB
   PARTITION BY HASH( id ) -- for faster updates and individual reads PARTITIONS 10;